-\\ a single automated piezometer has been removed since this monitoring period
+^{} a single automated piezometer has been removed since this monitoring period

-Eight of these boreholes are inland of the coast and have a focus on flood risk.
+[†] Eight of these boreholes are inland of the coast and have a focus on flood risk.
 They are no longer included in the coastal instability monitoring programme.

-^The Scarborough South Bay (Spa) weather station is being upgraded and there is a temporary rain gauge in place for this monitoring period.
+[^]The Scarborough South Bay (Spa) weather station was upgraded in July 2019 and provides monitoring data for this period.
+During the upgrade, a temporary rain gauge was in place to provide continuous rainfall data.

-^^the Filey, Flat Cliffs met station has not functioned reliably since 2016 and has recently been replaced with a permanent rain gauge.
+^{^^}the Filey, Flat Cliffs met station has not functioned reliably since 2016 and has recently been replaced with a permanent rain gauge.
 Rainfall data only partially covers this monitoring period.

 - Inclinometer cumulative displacement sum of all incremental displacements down the length of the borehole showing total deformation since the baseline reading along the two axes.
 If a user error has occurred, it is carried through all cumulative plots, potentially giving misleading results.
 Errors can usually be identified by comparison to incremental displacement plots. - Inclinometer absolute position this plots the absolute position of the inclinometer casing when viewed vertically.
-While it does not give information on the rate of movement, it highlights the direction of any deformation and can be used to assess error in the data. - Groundwater data from piezometer divers or data loggers these data are plotted as a continuous line showing groundwater level fluctuation relative to Ordnance Datum (OD). - Groundwater data from monitoring wells these data are plotted as single points, showing groundwater level relative to OD at a particular point in time.
+While it does not give information on the rate of movement, it highlights the direction of any deformation and can be used to assess error in the data. - Groundwater data from piezometer divers or data loggers these data are plotted as a continuous line showing groundwater level fluctuation relative to Ordnance Datum (OD). - Groundwater data from monitoring wells these data are plotted as single points, showing groundwater level relative to OD at a point in time.
 They provide an independent check of piezometer data or water level information from boreholes that do not have automatic data logging capability.